abigail-ryan/the-skin-guru/README.md

 The Skin Guru was developed using an agile methology.
 I used Github Projects Board to manage the development of this project, which can be [found here.](https://github.com/users/abigail-ryan/projects/4)
 I prioritised my features for this site using the MoSCoW Method, ensuring critical elements required for the MVP had the most focus by adding in MUST-HAVE, SHOULD-HAVE, COULD-HAVE and later adding WONT-HAVE labels, as well as adding Epic’s and User, Regitered User and Admin labels to categorise each user story correctly.
 This helped me complete each section of my site without losing track of or focus on the most critical requirements.

+However, I did complete all could have and should have user stories and ensured my site had the functionality I intended it to have from the start.

 ![Screenshot of The Skin Guru Github Project Board](documentation/theskinguru-project-board.png)